opencorenmr/opencorenmr-docs/blog/gpibOnLinux.md

 - Default primary address: 4

 ## Driver compilation (Cent OS)
+##### linux-gpib-4.1.0
 - `linux-gpib-4.1.0` was downloaded from [http://linux-gpib.sourceforge.net](http://linux-gpib.sourceforge.net) and extracted in an arbitrary working directory.
 - `./configure`
 - `make`

+##### linux-gpib-4.2.0
+- If you download the latest (at the time of writing, Mar 2019) version (linux-gpib-4.2.0) and try to compile in the same way as the above example, you may get an error `implicit declaration of function ‘of_find_node_by_path’`, and the compilation may stop.
+- A remedy is suggested [here](https://sourceforge.net/p/linux-gpib/mailman/message/36479049/).
+- In short, you need to open `drivers/gpib/Makefile` with a text editor and comment out the line `obj-y += fmh_gpib/`
+- Then, compilation should work.

 ## Installation and setup
 - `sudo make install`